GED® Testing in Maryland - Adult Education and Literacy Services

 Testers must apply the Maryland Subsidy Discount Code offered to all Maryland testers for the first attempt of each module.
-The acceptable code is on the tester's Activity page as well as the MD Schedule GED® Test page.
-This code reduces the cost of the first attempt from $30.00 to $11.25 per module.
+The code is on the tester's Activity page as well as the MD Schedule GED® Test page.
+This code reduces the cost of the first attempt from $30.00 to $11.25 per module for in-person testing and from $36.00 to $17.25 for Online Proctored (OP) testing.
 The MD Discount Code is MDGED1875.

 IDENTIFICATION REQUIREMENTS CHANGES:

 Testers are required to prove Maryland residency and must provide official, current identification at the test center.
 Acceptable forms of identification in Maryland are: